SwuduSusuwu/SusuMid/README.md

   - Do not perform tasks within `assert()`, due to: the standard says "\[`#if NDEBUG\n#define assert(x) (0)\n#endif`\]".

 - Braces, functions:
-  - Do not produce lots of functions with the same name but different arguments, as such "overloads" make this difficult to [port](https://github.com/SwuduSusuwu/SusuLib/issues/10).
+  - Do not produce numerous functions with the same name but different arguments, as such "overloads" make this difficult to [port](https://github.com/SwuduSusuwu/SusuLib/issues/10).
   - Single statement blocks can use the form: `virtual bool hasInstance() { return true; }`.
   - Most common form:
     ```c++